 Extra Kinetic Card (Su)

-At 7th level, the card shark is able to throw an additional kinetic card attack at a -5 penalty as part of a full-attack.
+At 7th level, as a full-round action, the card shark is able to throw an additional kinetic card attack at a -5 penalty.
 At 14th level, he can throw a third kinetic card attack at a -10 penalty.

 This ability replaces know when to run and check.